ansys/pymechanical/doc/source/getting_started/index.rst

 ===============
-Getting Started
+Getting started
 ===============
-To use PyMechanical, you need to have a local installation of Mechanical.
-The version of Mechanical installed will dictate the interface and features available to you.
+To run PyMechanical, you must have a licensed copy of Ansys Mechanical installed locally.
+The version installed dictates the interface and features that are available to you.

-Visit `Ansys <https://www.ansys.com/>`_ for more information on getting a licensed copy of Mechanical.
+PyMechanical is compatible with Mechanical 2023 R1 and later on Windows and Linux.
+Later releases provide significantly better support and features.

+For more information, see the `Ansys Mechanical <https://www.ansys.com/products/structures/ansys-mechanical>`_ page on the Ansys website.

 .. toctree::
    :hidden: